wiblingen/DASH-UPRAVA/README.md

   * Disable / Enable Cron, in order to prevent updates and Pi-Star services restarting during middle-of-the-night/early AM operation.
 * Ability to configure POCSAG hang-time from the config page.
 * Native Nextion screen support built-in; no futzing around with Nextion drivers/scripts.
+* Selectable DMR Roaming Beacon Support: Network or Interval Mode (or disabled) - for actual repeaters only.

 ### User Interface / Design Features